British Council, in collaboration with Singapore Repertory Theatre and Esplanade - Theatres on the Bay

-This event is in conjunction with National Theatre's acclaimed production of 'The Curious Incident of the Dog in the Night-time' taking place at Esplanade, Theatres on the Bay, between 29 March 2018 and 8 April 2018.
-For further information, please click on the link above.
+This event was in conjunction with National Theatre's acclaimed production of 'The Curious Incident of the Dog in the Night-time' that took place at Esplanade, Theatres on the Bay, between 29 March 2018 and 8 April 2018.

 About the Lecture:

-Lecture will focus on the journey of Relaxed Events in the UK, and internationally, both as a service development and as a catalyst for increased access provision for neurodiverse people across the cultural sector.
-Kirsty will discuss her work with cultural organisations, asking 'Who's not here?
+The Lecture focused on the journey of Relaxed Events in the UK, and internationally, both as a service development and as a catalyst for increased access provision for neurodiverse people across the cultural sector.
+Kirsty discussed her work with cultural organisations, asking 'Who's not here?
 Why not?
-How do we change that?' and share stories of audience impact and successful audience diversification.
+How do we change that?' and shared stories of audience impact and successful audience diversification.
 Kirsty's work ranges from supporting individual artists to develop accessible pieces to working on the world first Relaxed Prom at the Royal Albert Hall and the lecture will share the learning from these experiences and show why access to the arts is critical for the betterment of everyone.